You are viewing the Caracas chapterGlobalNew YorkAcarigua

 Activation requires local coordination for logistics, venues, suppliers, communities, educational institutions, mediation, local press and daily operational needs.
 This role will report to E&R’s executive direction.

-Contractual model and approval points
+Contractual model and review and validation points

 Financial transparency and traceability